RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 ## Transformation Functions

 When Hookshot renders a raw media-service or Alertmanager payload directly into a room, the result is a wall of JSON.
-Its `allowJsTransformationFunctions` setting accepts a JavaScript function stored in the room's state event; the function converts each payload into formatted text before Hookshot composes and encrypts the message:
+Its `allowJsTransformationFunctions` setting accepts a JavaScript function stored in the room's state event.
+The function converts each payload into formatted text before Hookshot composes and encrypts the message:

 ```js
 result = (() => {